by Oliver; 2015

 - change your grip for different stokes

-- the serve is its own shot with its own unique identity; follow the instruction of YouTube gurus for this difficult stroke (see next point)
+- the serve is its own shot with its own unique identity; the most efficient way to learn it is with a qualified coach

 SpinImagine you're an archaeologist macheteing your way through the steamy jungles of South America.
 You stumble upon an ancient aboriginal tribe, lost to modern civilization, who worship spin.
 An implausible scenario?
 Well, in tennis, spin is worthy of worship; it's worthy of demonic rites; and it's worthy of human sacrifice.
 In other ball sports—say, basketball or volleyball—spin is a fact of physics but not indispensable to the game.
 Not so in tennis.
-Groundstrokes from the baseline present a unique problem: the ball has to go up over the net and then drop down inside the line.
+Groundstrokes present a unique problem: the ball has to go up over the net but then drop down inside the baseline.
 This means, if you treat a tennis ball as a hitter in baseball would, and crank it, it's going to fly out: neither a fly ball nor a line drive has the right trajectory for a tennis court.
+So how do you hit a ball hard, yet ensure it stays in?
+Spin resolves this paradox.
+In a hard baseline rally, the ball describes arcs where it appears as though magnets are pulling the ball down at each end.
+As David Foster Wallace observed, "Extreme topspin is the hallmark of today’s power-baseline game."

 (Image credit: from Wikipedia, modified for clarity)